Azure/azure-sdk-for-c/sdk/samples/iot/README.md

       cmake --build .
       ```

-2. From within the cmake directory, run the sample:
+2. From within the `build` directory, run the sample:

     Linux: